Space Terminology: Abbreviations and Definitions

 This technique is widely used in aerodynamics, supersonic flight studies, and even to capture the shock waves of bullets or the heat rising from a flame.

-Schwarzschild cosmology
+Schwarzschild Cosmology

 See Black Hole Cosmology